 In response, the Bachelet administration promoted a comprehensive probity agenda to finance democracy and avoid conflict of interests.
 Unfortunately, there was insufficient political support in the parliament from both the government and elected officials.
-The core proposals of this failed agenda are the same as the probity agenda is promoted 10 years later by Bachelet’s second administration.
+The core proposals of this failed agenda are the same as the probity agenda promoted 10 years later by Bachelet’s second administration.
 Moreover, the second probity agenda would surface in the aftermath of several corruption scandals in the context of illegal party finance and conflict of interests, where interest groups financed congressmen of different parties.